 Vnano Official Website

-Here is the official website of the Vnano.
+Here is the official website of the script engine/language "Vnano".

 What is the Vnano ?

-A Compact Script Engine for Embedded Use in Applications
+A Compact Script Engine/Language for Embedded Use in Applications

-The Vnano (VCSSL nano) is a compact script engine for embedded use in applications.
+The Vnano (VCSSL nano) is a compact script engine for embedded use in applications, and a language running on it.
 The Vnano is currently available for Java® and Kotlin® applications.

 Open source, MIT License